xephora/Threat-Remediation-Scripts/AppRun/readme.md

 ### Description

-I created an automated script to remove AppRun / Zoremov.
+A colleague of mine named Daniel Louie has created an automated script to remove AppRun / Zoremov.